IBM/AutoMLPipeline.jl/README.md

 # Note that the main data interchange format is a dataframe so transform!
 # output should always be a dataframe as well as the input for fit! and transform!.
-# This is necessary to the pipeline iteration passes dataframe format consistently to
+# This is necessary so that the pipeline iteration passes dataframe format consistently to
 # its elements.
-Once you have this filter, you can use it as part of the pipeline.
+Once you have this filter, you can use it as part of the pipeline together
+# with existing learners and filters.
 ```

 ### Feature Requests and Contributions